-Is everything up to date?
-It seems overly simple, but it's easy to forget to change your profile after switching jobs or positions, getting a new website, or even moving.
+Start by asking yourself if everything is up to date.
+It seems overly simple, but it's easy to forget to change your profile after switching jobs or positions, getting a new website, or even moving to a new city.
 Also, make smart use of keywords.
-Sprinkle some good keywords throughout your profile that will attract the attention of hiring managers you want to talk to.
+Sprinkle relevant keywords throughout your profile to attract the attention of hiring managers you want to talk to.

 Your Facebook page isn't meant to be professional, is it?
-No, but that won't stop many potential employers doing a social media check from looking at it anyway.
-Some even go so far as to directly ask for your information and to be allowed to fully view your page (no filters).
-Be wary of any company that does that.
+No, but that won't stop potential employers doing a social media check from looking at it anyway.
+Some even go so far as to directly ask for your information and to be allowed to fully view your page (no filters), but be wary of any company that does that.

-In the top, right-hand corner of your profile you'll see a little question-mark symbol.
-Once you click on that, go to “Privacy Check-Up.”
-This will allow you to set who you want to be able to see your future posts, what apps you logged into and the ability to delete what you don't use anymore, and who can see what on your personal profile.
-Take your time and look over each one carefully.
+To ensure potential employers won't see what you don't want them to see, go to the top right-hand corner of your profile and click the question mark symbol.
+Then, go to “Privacy Check-Up.”
+This will allow you to indicate who you want to be able to see your future posts, monitor what apps you logged into and delete what you don't use anymore, and decide who can see what's on your personal profile.
+Take your time and look over each step carefully.

-Pay special attention to pictures that could paint you in a bad light.
+Pay special attention to pictures that show you in a bad light.
 Illegal drugs, constant drinking, or overtly sexual images are major no-nos.
 In the privacy settings, you can set it so any pictures you are tagged in have to be reviewed by you before posting on your timeline.
-Have your friends tagged you in photos and you didn't even know it?
-If you see some that you don't really like, remove the tag or ask them to delete the picture.
+If you see pictures that you don't really like, remove the tag or ask the people who uploaded them to delete.

 Do you have posts where you rant and rave about politics, relationships, or previous employers?
-They fall into that “seemed like a good idea at the time” category.
-They weren't.
-Look over your posts and use this list of red flags to weed out the things that are most likely to give employers a negative impression of you.
+They fall into that “seemed like a good idea at the time” category, but trust us, they weren't.
+Look over your posts and weed out the things that are most likely to give employers a negative impression of you.

 Your personal blog

-If you have a professional blog, that's fantastic.
-Demonstrating your knowledge in your field and ability to communicate at the same time can do wonders for your job prospects.
-A personal blog, however, might be little more than an online journal.
+If you have a professional blog or website, that's fantastic.
+Demonstrating knowledge in your field and the ability to communicate at the same time can do wonders for your job prospects.
+A personal blog, however, might be a little more than an online journal.
 Maybe it talks about your hobbies, your experiences dating, or something else from your personal life.

 All the rest

-Depending on how you like to interact with the virtual world online, you may have a dozen or more social media accounts.
-Here's how to tackle all your networks and perform your own social media check:
+Depending on how you like to interact with the world online, you may have a dozen or more social media accounts.
+Here's how to tackle all your networks and perform your own social media check.

-Reddit: Log in and go to “Preferences,” and scroll down to the bottom.
+Reddit: Log in and go to “Preferences,” scrolling down to the bottom.
 You'll find privacy settings there.
-Uncheck "make my votes public" and "allow my data to be used for research purposes."
-Check the bottom two boxes labeled "don't allow search engines to index my user profile," and "load core JS libraries from Reddit servers."
+Uncheck "Make my votes public" and "Allow my data to be used for research purposes."
+Then, check the bottom two boxes labeled "Don't allow search engines to index my user profile," and "Load core JS libraries from Reddit servers."
 This one keeps Google from getting your IP address and other info about you.

 Google+: If you have a Gmail account, you have a Google+ account.
-Check it for accuracy, update it, or delete it.
+Check it for accuracy, update it, or delete it, if necessary.

-Tumblr: You can set your Tumblr blog to not be posted on the web and not show up in search engine results.
+Tumblr: You can set your Tumblr blog to not be posted on the web and not show up in search engine results, as well as change the privacy settings on individual posts or even create a password-protected private blog.
 Unless it is a professional blog, you may want to do that.

-Flickr: Log in and click on “you” in the menu.
-Under “Privacy Settings” there is a link to your default preferences.
-Click on this link and set your defaults how you like.
+Flickr: Log in and click on “You” in the menu.
+Under “Privacy Settings,” there is a link to your default preferences.
+Click on this link and set your defaults accordingly.

-It's worth the effort to look at each of your accounts and clean up the ones that you still like and simply delete the accounts that you don't use at all anymore.
+It's worth the effort to look at each of your accounts, clean up the ones you still like, and simply delete the accounts that you don't use at all anymore.

 Have you posted your resume to your profile on a number of job boards?
 Once you've landed a job, it's easy to forget to update or delete those profiles.
 Old, outdated resumes and profiles can send the wrong message.
 Find them and either update or delete them.
 If you decide to update them, be sure to add in some of those great keywords to draw attention.

-Once you've done your social media check and completed a pretty thorough cleaning up of your social media sites, type your name into Google and see what comes up.
+Once you've done your social media check and completed a pretty thorough clean up of your social media sites, type your name into Google and see what comes up.
 What shows up in this search is, in essence, representative of your online brand.
-Be ready for anything.
-It could be old comments you've left on various news, sports, or pop culture sites.
-You may even discover that someone else has quoted you or referenced you without your knowledge.
+Be ready for anything — it could be old comments you've left on various news, sports, or pop culture sites, or you may even discover that someone else has quoted you or referenced you without your knowledge.

-Once you've found and done what you can to clean all of that up, click on the “images” tab.
-Chances are there will be some images of you and then a lot that has nothing to do with you.
+Once you've found everything and done what you can to clean it up, click on the “Images” tab.
+Chances are there will be some images of you — and that a lot that has nothing to do with you.
 There's not much you can do about them, but look at the ones that really are you.
 Do they present you in a favorable or professional way?
 If not, find out where they are coming from and clean them up.